whyvez/auth0-angular/README.md

 This property contains the tokens returned after the user is logged in.
 Mostly for internal usage.

-#### auth.refreshToken()

-You can configure your token to expire after certain time.
-If you don't want your user to login again, you can just refresh the current token, which means getting a new token that will be valid for a certain amount of time.

-For example, let's imagine you have a token valid for 10 hours.
-After 9 hours, you can refresh the token to get a new token that's going to be valid for another 10 hours.
-You just need to call this method in that case and we'll handle everything for you. **Returns a promise**.

 #### auth.hookEvents()

 auth0-angular takes care of checking that **unauthenticated users canoot access restricted resources**.
 For that, auth0-angular hooks to internal angular events so that we can redirect the user to the login page if he doesn't have the right permission to access a page.
 For that, you need to hook auth0-angular to all of this events on application run